 Some aquarists prefer to purchase specialty food for their freshwater shrimp.
 This foods often come in the form of pellets – they are very nutritious and can help you introduce a well-balanced diet and plenty of nutrients into your aquarium.
 It is fine, however, to feed your shrimp “real” food from your kitchen and only rely on shrimp feed from time to time in order to provide missing nutrients and protein.
 If you keep other fish in your tank, for instance a betta fish, keep in mind that any fish food leftover that reaches the bottom of the tank will also feed your shrimp.

 That said, there are a few instances in which you should consider buying specialty food.
-For instance when you have baby shrimplets, whose mouths are too tiny to eat regular food, or when extra protein may be needed to facilitate molting.
+For instance when you have baby shrimplets, whose mouths are too tiny to eat regular food, or when extra protein may be needed to prevent cannibalistic behavior or molting issues.

 What do baby shrimp eat?